-The Department of Procurement Services is primarily responsible for giving priority status to the needs of the pupils in Shelby County Schools and obtaining the maximum value for each dollar expended.
-The Procurement Services personnel are to consider the interest of the school system and the betterment of its' educational programs.
-The Director of the Department along with the staff performs a broad spectrum of functions as required in coordinating all phases of centralized purchasing within established Board Policy and procedures governing the procurement of goods and services for Shelby County Schools.
+Procurement Services is primarily responsible for giving priority status to the needs of the pupils in Shelby County Schools and obtaining the maximum value for each dollar expended.
+Procurement Services' personnel is to consider the interest of the school system and the betterment of its educational programs.
+The Director of the Procurement Services, along with staff, performs a broad spectrum of functions as required in coordinating all phases of centralized purchasing within established Board Policy and procedures governing the procurement of goods and services for Shelby County Schools.
 This manual will provide the guidance necessary for the administrative personnel involved or responsible for the purchasing functions at their respective locations; however, this information will prove valuable to every District staff member and various departments and schools.